All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Switching Between Different Dose Strengths Of The Same Medication

 This is technically not a "switch" but is worth mentioning.
-If you are changing between brand-name and compounded versions of the same active ingredient (for example, brand semaglutide to compounded semaglutide), the transition is straightforward since the active molecule is the same.
+If you're changing between brand-name and compounded versions of compounded formulations of the active ingredient (for example, brand semaglutide to compounded semaglutide), the transition is straightforward since the active molecule is the same.
 Your physician will ensure appropriate dose equivalence.

 What To Expect During A Switch